perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 # Sample Data

-The protocol is designed to work globally.
-The user only needs to provide the coordinates of a bounding box for the area of interest.
-Coordinate examples are provided [here](https://github.com/perezjoan/PPCA-codes/blob/main/Case%20studies%20Coordinate%20Examples.txt).
+The protocol is designed for global application, requiring only the coordinates of a bounding box for the area of interest.
+Examples of coordinates are provided [here](https://github.com/perezjoan/PPCA-codes/blob/main/Case%20studies%20Coordinate%20Examples.txt), and this [tool](https://coordinates-converter.com/) can be used to quickly identify the necessary coordinates.

 # Installation Steps